Bacon Wrapped Asparagus

-This easy bacon-wrapped asparagus oven recipe is the best side dish or party dish for any occasion!
-Nobody can resist grilled asparagus and juicy bacon with a pinch of parmesan cheese!
+This bacon-wrapped asparagus recipe is the best side dish or party dish for any occasion!
+Nobody can resist roasted asparagus and juicy bacon with a pinch of Parmesan cheese!

 Believe me, the first time you serve this to your party or Christmas table, people will start loving their greens!
 And it’s great news because asparagus is:

 - High in anti-inflammatory nutrients like vitamin C, manganese, and selenium.

 - A very low-carb keto-approved vegetable – with only 1.8 grams of net carbs per 100 grams.
 It’s one of the lowest-carb vegetables.